Rishabhja101/Hand-Tracking-Pac-Man/DEVELOPMENT.md

 - **12/11/19** Added some comments and changed small things in the code
   - Window size displays entire map when program starts
   - Wrote README
+  - Score now increases when player gets powerups and eats ghosts